writerix/Terraforming-Mars-Production/README.md

 Google Sheets macro to track player incomes and run production phase

 ## Background
 [Terraforming Mars](https://www.fryxgames.se/games/terraforming-mars/) is a board game for 1 to 5 players.
 A key component of the game involves strategically acquiring and spending resources.
-Using a spreadsheet to record stored resource income and income rates offers the following advantages:
+Using a shared online spreadsheet to record stored resource income and income rates offers the following advantages:
 * Players can easily see opponents' incomes helping to make strategic decisions.
 It can be difficult to precisely determine this publicly available information with resource cubes, especially when seated around a large table.
 * Income rates are less likely to change by accident.
 Personal experience has shown how easy it is for players to accidentally knock the cubes out of place.
 * Makes production phase faster.
 Moving resource cubes by hand is a slow process.
 This macro can run production phase in approximately half a second.